evoldoers/biomake/README.md

     `export PATH=$PATH:$HOME/biomake/bin`

-3. Alternatively, if you want to install it in `/usr/local/bin`, type `make install`.
-(This just creates a symlink, so don't remove the `biomake` directory after installation.)
-You can also try `make test` to run the test suite.

-4. Get (minimal) help from the command line:
+3. Get (minimal) help from the command line:

     `biomake -h`

-5. Create a 'Makespec.pro' or a 'Makefile' (see below)
+4. Create a 'Makespec.pro' or a 'Makefile' (see below)

 Alternate installation instructions
 -----------------------------------

+If you want to install biomake in `/usr/local/bin` instead of adding it to your path, type `make install` in the top level directory of the repository.
+(This just creates a symlink, so don't remove the `biomake` directory after installation.)

+You can also try `make test` to run the test suite.

-This can also be installed via the SWI-Prolog pack system
+The program can also be installed via the SWI-Prolog pack system.
 Just start SWI and type:

     ?- pack_install('biomake').